Hole-in-the-Wall (Eastern Cape)

-The Hole-in-the-Wall is an extraordinary natural arch.
+The Hole-in-the-Wall is an natural arch in South Africa.
 The formation consists of a tidal island containing a natural arch that takes the form of a hole pierced through a wall of sandstone and shale by the waves of the sea located at the mouth of the Mpako River, about 8 km due south of Coffee Bay on the Wild Coast Region, Eastern Cape in South Africa.

 The natural arch is large enough for a sailboat to cross underneath it with ease.
 It is reachable by foot just off the beach joining the rock formation to the land at low tide.
 Visitors and tourists to the formation may find accommodation in the nearby village of the same name.